 Blog

-«Return to Blog ListFlexBox Grid for Website Themes
+«Return to Blog ListFlexBox for Website Themes

 I’ve been meaning for a year or two to update my site development to use FlexBox for layout rather than Foundation’s old(?) float-based column layouts.
-Recently I came across a FlexBox grid that was close to what I needed, so I tinkered with it until it would meet my needs for page layouts.
-I got nested grids to work the way I want and made some other changes, so now I’m developing a FlexBox-based theme I’ll call EvoFlexbox.
+Recently I came across a FlexBox example that was close to what I needed, so I tinkered with it until it would meet my needs for page layouts.
+I got nested containers to work the way I want and made some other changes, so now I’m developing a FlexBox-based theme I’ll call EvoFlexbox.
 Hopefully I’ll have it ready to go when my next design / development project starts in another few days.

-One of the things that excited me about FlexBox is that columns inside a flex container automatically appear the same height by default, most apparent when using nested grids.
+One of the things that excited me about FlexBox is that columns inside a flex container automatically appear the same height by default, most apparent when using nested containers.
 With float-based columns, it was necessary to use some occasionally unreliable javascript to make equal height columns.
 I’m not against using javascript, but I like that it’s no longer necessary in this case.

 Also, for reference, CSS Tricks has a comprehensive FlexBox guide.